saezlab/CRCDiet/README.md

 # CRCDiet
-Analysis of Affect of Diet on CRC - Collaboration with Villablanca Lab
+Analysis of Effect of Diet on CRC - Collaboration with Villablanca Lab